ciscomonkey/flask-pyinstaller/README.md

 # flask-pyinstaller

-Create standalone flask app using pyinstaller
+Just my notes on creating standalone flask app using pyinstaller for some projects I am working on.

 # Setup